 Connacht, the western province of Ireland, is famous for Galway City, but also for its breathtaking natural landscape, evoking the ethereal poetry of W.B.
 Yeats in Sligo and the unparalleled portrayal of life on the Aran Islands by J.M.
 Synge.

-Stunning seaside landscapes greet the Connacht visitor with Roscommon being the only landlocked county within the province.
+Stunning seaside landscapes greet the Connacht visitor with Roscommon being the only landlocked county in the province.

 Leinster is rich with medieval castles, sport, and theater, and is home to Ireland’s capital, Dublin City.
 The capital, a town originally founded by the Vikings, is rich in historical locations and cultural events to keep tourists entertained.

 Leinster is the most populated of the provinces and, due to the heavy colonization in this part of the country, it holds many fine examples of medieval, Norman, Georgian and Neolithic architecture.

 Munster, being the birthplace of the modern Gaelic games, has a strong sporting heritage, especially hurling and rugby.
 There are many ancient castles and monasteries in the province.
 This coupled with the vast green countryside and three cities make it a feature of the tourism industry.